Skip to main content

 Why these two differ

-Annual fund charges are nearly identical: 1.35% for Fisher Funds Conservative Fund and 1.36% for Lifetime Retirement Income Fund.
-Fund sizes are also comparable at approximately NZD 119 million and NZD 115 million respectively.
-Fisher Funds Conservative Fund discloses a five-year annualised return of 2.01%; Lifetime Retirement Income Fund's five-year return figure is not available in this snapshot, so direct performance comparison is not possible here.
+Annual fund charges are nearly identical: Fisher Funds discloses 1.35% and Lifetime discloses 1.36%.
+Fund sizes are also comparable at approximately NZD 116.2 million and NZD 115.0 million respectively.
+Fisher Funds discloses a five-year annualised return of 1.67%; Lifetime's five-year return figure is not available in this snapshot, which limits direct performance comparison.
+Both funds are similarly sized, but the absence of Lifetime's five-year return data means historical performance cannot be assessed on equal terms here.

-Always verify current fees, returns, and portfolio data against each fund's product disclosure statement and latest quarterly fund update on FMA Disclose before relying on any of this information.
+Always verify figures against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance